Second batch of Russian COVID-19 vaccine reaches Hyderabad | Business

-Hyderabad, May 16 (PTI): The second batch of Russia's COVID-19 vaccine Sputnik V on Sunday landed at Rajiv Gandhi International Airport here, Sputnik V official twitter page said.
+As many as 60,000 doses of the second batch of Russia's COVID-19 vaccine Sputnik V on Sunday landed at Rajiv Gandhi International Airport here, Dr Reddy's Laboratories said on Sunday.

-''Second batch of Sputnik V @sputnikvaccine arrives in Hyderabad, India,'' the tweet said along with pictures of vaccine boxes being unloaded from an aircraft.
+''Pleased to share that the consignment that arrived today in Hyderabad contains 60,000 doses of the second dose component of the #SputnikV vaccine.
+Samples from the consignment will be sent for release to the Central Drugs Laboratory,'' the drug maker tweeted.

 ''Given the recent launch of the Russian vaccine in the Indian vaccination campaign, this second delivery has become very timely.
 The efficacy of the #SputnikV is well-known in the world,'' Nikolay Kudashev Russian Ambassador to India tweeted.

-The first consignment of 1.50 lakh doses of Sputnik V vaccine from Russian Direct Investment Fund (RDIF) landed in India on May 1, and received regulatory clearance from the Central Drugs Laboratory.
+The first consignment of 1.50 lakh doses of Sputnik V vaccine from the Russian Direct Investment Fund (RDIF) landed in India on May 1 and received regulatory clearance from the Central Drugs Laboratory.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)